M4dNation/gpm/README.md

 To do so, you need to use the **commit** command.
 Provide asked informations and GPM will ask you if you want to push your commit on a remote branch.
 If you do so, you must have configured a remote repository, as seen in the previous section.
+You can also choose to push your commit manualy, using the **push** command.

+Either way, GPM will ask you to enter the remote branch name where it can push your commit to.
+Just enter the name and press enter key to see how magic it is.
+No parameter, no difficult command, you just commited and pushed stuff in one blow without any difficulties.

+Note that you can also pull some work from the remote branch using the **pull** command.
+Pull works the same way as push.

 ## CHANGELOG